To spark a spirit of thankfulness, utilize these heart-warming gratitude writing prompts.

 41. Write a “recipe for gratitude.”
 Tell the ingredients, measurements, and provide the instructions.

 Final Thoughts: Gratitude Writing Prompts

 Now you have a collection of gratitude writing prompts that students can use to express their ideas about being grateful.

 To reinforce the concept, review with learners examples of gratitude.

-If you enjoyed these journal prompts about gratitude, you might be interested in … writing prompts for Thanksgiving.
+If you enjoyed these gratitude writing prompts, you might be interested in … writing prompts for Thanksgiving.